rafaelhlima/remove_blank_cells/README.md

 ### Creating a Keyboard Shortcut

-You can also associate a keyboard shortcut to the *Remove_Blanks_Click* method, which is located in the module *RBMain" of the *RemoveBlankCells* library.
+You can associate a keyboard shortcut to the *Remove_Blanks_Click* method, which is located in the module *RBMain* of the *RemoveBlankCells* library.
 This library is added to the *My Macros* container after the extension is installed.

 To create a shortcut:

 1) Open LibreOffice Calc and go to **Tools > Customize**
 2) Select the **Keyboard** tab
-3) In the **Shorcut Keys** section, choose which shortcut you wish to assign to this extension (for instance, *Ctrl + Shift + M*).
+3) In the **Shorcut Keys** section, choose which shortcut you wish to assign to this extension (for instance, *Ctrl+Shift+M*).
 4) In the **Category** section, navigate to *LibreOffice Macros > MyMacros > RemoveBlankCells > RBMain*
 5) In the **Function** section, choose *Remove_Blanks_Click* and click the **Modify** button